bitmold/quiet/packages/mobile/README.md

 #### Telling Android Studio to use The Temurin JDK

-[Some React Native packages](https://github.com/software-mansion/react-native-svg/issues/2703#issuecomment-2971893634) may build in the terminal with `npm run android` but aren't able to built in Android Studio.
+[Some React Native packages](https://github.com/software-mansion/react-native-svg/issues/2703#issuecomment-2971893634) may build in the terminal with `node --run android` but aren't able to built in Android Studio.

 This can be fixed in Android Studio by going to the Settings -> "Build, Execution, Deployment" -> "Build Tools" -> "Gradle" and selecting the "Gradle JDK" dropdown menu.
 Select the Temurin SDK in place of what Android Studio is suggesting.